 Anyway, the command to do so is:

-$ python -m tale.driver --game <path-to-the-story/demo-directory>` # or, with the installed launcher script: $ tale-driver --game <path-to-the-story/demo-directory>`
+$ python -m tale.main --game <path-to-the-story/demo-directory>` # or, with the installed launcher script: $ tale-run --game <path-to-the-story/demo-directory>`

---web to start the GUI version of the interface rather than the text console version.
+--web to start the GUI or browser version of the interface rather than the text console version.

 The story might prompt you with a couple of questions: Choose not to load a saved game (you will have none at first start anyway).
 Choose to create a default player character or build a custom one.
 If you choose wizard privileges, you gain access to a whole lot of special wizard commands that can be used to tinker with the internals of the game.

 help soul to get an idea of the stuff you can type at the prompt.

 You may want to go to the Town Square and say hello to the people standing there:

->> look [Town square] The old town square of Essglen.
+>> look [Town square] The old town square of the village.
 It is not much really, and narrow streets quickly lead away from the small fountain in the center.
 There's an alley to the south.
 A long straight lane leads north towards the horizon.
 You see a black gem, a blue gem, a bag, a box1 (a black box), a box2 (a white box), a clock, a newspaper, and a trashcan.
 Laish the town crier, ant, blubbering idiot, and rat are here. >> greet laish and the idiot You greet Laish the town crier and blubbering idiot.
 Laish the town crier says: "Hello there, Irmen."
 Blubbering idiot drools on you. >> recoil You recoil with fear. >>

 A random list of the features of the current codebase: